aim-rsf/browseMetadata/README.md

 ## Contributing

-Your contributions are what make the browseMetadata community amazing!
+We warmly welcome contributions to the browseMetadata project.
 Whether it's fixing bugs, adding new features, or improving documentation, we welcome your involvement.

 - **Report Issues**: If you find a bug or have a feature request, please report it via [GitHub Issues](https://github.com/aim-rsf/browseMetadata/issues).
 - **Submit Pull Requests**: We welcome pull requests.
 Please read our [CONTRIBUTING.md](https://github.com/aim-rsf/browseMetadata/issues/CONTRIBUTING.md) for guidelines on how to make contributions.